mr-forty-seven/port/content/authors/admin/_index.md

 I'm currently working on self hosted home server project with various opensource applications that i use everyday and not rely on big companies with my data.

 My aim is to take control of my privacy, security and data by using as many open sources software as i can and selfhosting them by myself at home or on a remote private server.
-I plan on doing this on the go over the next 1-2 years while learning various things like setting up homelab, Pihole, Pfsense, VPN to access from outside, Nextcloud file sync & share, FreeNAS on single server with virtualization and using containers.
+I plan on doing this on the go over the next 1-2 years while learning various things like setting up homelab, Pihole, Pfsense, VPN to access from outside, Nextcloud file sync & share, FreeNAS on single server with nested virtualization and using docker containers.

 I will be linking all the projects below to blog post with detailed setup later on.